Grant-Nelson/WhyComment/README.md

 # Why Comment

-This is a simple test for anyone who believes code is "self documenting".
+This is a simple test for anyone who believes that code is "self documenting".

 [frequency.go](./frequency.go) is the entry point for this library.
 Frequency takes in a stream of information and determines something about that information.